Overcoming Fear of Relationships with Counseling

 Rejection or the end of a relationship can be painful, but learning to bounce back from it is an essential life skill.
 Building resilience, or the ability to bounce back, is key.
 Various techniques can be learned to cultivate resilience, making you more confident in your ability to overcome pain, and therefore, helping you overcome fear.

 Practicing skills in real-world situations is a crucial step towards feeling more comfortable taking risks in the dating world.
 This involves using mindfulness, emotional regulation, and distress tolerance to your advantage in day-to-day interactions.
 As you become more comfortable, social skills can be added to help you approach romance with a sense of excitement and adventure.

 Overall, counseling can provide the necessary tools to overcome a fear of relationships.
 By learning and applying these skills, you can cultivate healthy relationships and overcome romantic anxiety.s

-Learn more about Anxiety Counseling in Austin.
+Learn more about Counseling for Anxiety in Austin.

 Jonathan F. Anderson, LPC-s has worked in the helping profession since he started college in 1990.
 After completing his Bachelor’s degree at the University of Texas, Austin in 1994, he attended the highly-regarded University of Minnesota to earn his Master’s degree in 1997.
 He is a Licensed Professional Counselor and is recognized as a Board Approved Supervisor by the State of Texas Board of Examiners of Professional Counselors.
-Jonathan is a Gottman-trained Couples Counselor, and in 1998 received training by the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
+Jonathan has completed Level 2 of the Gottman Method of Couples Counseling, and in 1998 received training from the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
 To learn more about Jonathan’s practice, click here: Jonathan F. Anderson, LPC-s.